Mr Ran Zhang

 (email at email@example.com)

-The traded China’s ceramics in the Indian Ocean, 9th to 18th centuries
+A classification study: The Chinese traded ceramics in the Indian Ocean, 9th to 16th centuries

 A research member of the China’s national project of traded China’s ceramics, the Palace Museum and Zhejaing Provincial Museum, 2011